-- LUI The existing street network and existing public facilities and services should be utilized to accommodate new development to the maximum extent possible (Source: Strategy Tl). - LU2 Development proposals in the corporate limits and extraterritorial jurisdiction of the city shall be reviewed for consistency with the applicable components of the comprehensive plan including the future land use classifications and map (Source: Strategy UCF3, ANC4, LU3).
+LUI The existing street network and existing public facilities and services should be utilized to accommodate new development to the maximum extent possible.

+LU2 Development proposals in the corporate limits and extraterritorial jurisdiction of the city shall be reviewed for consistency with the applicable components of the comprehensive plan including the future land use classifications and map.

-- LU3 The City shall require that Area Development Plans be prepared and adopted by the Plan Commission and governing body prior to the zoning or rezoning, platting, or development of expansion areas as defined by the comprehensive plan (Source: Strategy UCF7). - LU4 Area Development Plans will include the proposed land use pattern of the area, recommended zoning for the area, recommended lot pattern, size and density, location of necessary public utilities, park and open space areas, and the proposed street system that will serve the area (Source: Strategy UCF7). - LU5 The establishment of new or expansion of existing commercial or industrial uses in or adjacent to existing or planned residential areas (including home-based businesses) shall utilize setbacks, barriers, buffers, or other site design features to minimize potential conflicts (Source: Strategy LU5). - LU6 At such time that a home based business takes on the characteristics of a primary commercial or industrial use, it should be considered for a re-zoning to reflect a commercial or industrial use consistent with the zoning standards (Source: Strategy LU5).
+LU3 The City shall require that Area Development Plans be prepared and adopted by the Planning Commission and governing body prior to the zoning or rezoning, platting, or development of expansion areas as defined by the comprehensive plan.

+LU4 Area Development Plans will include the proposed land use pattern of the area, recommended zoning for the area, recommended lot pattern, size and density, location of necessary public utilities, park and open space areas, and the proposed street system that will serve the area.

+LU5 The establishment of new or expansion of existing commercial or industrial uses in or adjacent to existing or planned residential areas (including home-based businesses) shall utilize setbacks, barriers, buffers, or other site design features to minimize potential conflicts.

+LU6 At such time that a home based business takes on the characteristics of a primary commercial or industrial use, it should be notified to desist its activities until a solution, including the possibility of rezoning to reflect a commercial or industrial use consistent with the zoning standards, is found.